The Hatfield House

 buildings and not just theatres.
 There have been many others who

-have copied that style and imported it into their own countries
+have copied this style and imported it into their own countries

 than just one family in Hertfordshire England.

-Another point which needs to be made is that this room is in a totally different style than any other room in the house.
+Another point which needs to be made is that this room is a totally different style than any other room in Hatfield House.

-I can recall literally a dozen theatres that were built this way.
+I can recall at least a dozen theatres on the mainland that were built this way.
 Most used windows in the ceilings to let in light.
 Some had high windows all the way around the top, just below the roof, in arches to let in the light.
 The Hatfield House marble hall, with the side wall all windows, is identical to two theatres that I distinctly recall.
-Two were in the south of France.
+At least one was in the south of France.
 Those windows faced large gardens and one was quite elegant but the most impressive one was, I think, in Naples.
-It was style of enclosed portico with arches facing the Mediterranean Ocean.
+It was in the style of an enclosed portico with arches facing the Mediterranean Ocean.
 It was quite breathtaking to be able to turn from a play and watch all the action in the bay.

-I wonder what happened to these Renaissance theatres.
+I wonder what happened to these Renaissance theatres in Europe?
 They became fully extinct and nobody seems to even know they ever existed.
 Did the pope issue a bull or brief requiring that churches get out of the 'entertainment industry'.
+Since smoking was coming into vogue at the time maybe many of them burned down.
 That seems to be the most likely reason but I have absolutely no idea since I died while they were still in vogue.

 I can conjecture only that since many of these theatres also served as local markets once or twice a week some of them probably ended their days selling produce.